glassipbel/BubblePictures/README.md

 If you want to config the layout, you must inject in the initializer the layoutConfigurator.

-The layoutConfigurator is an struct that has 4 values for the moment:
+The layoutConfigurator is an struct that has these values for the now:
 - backgroundColorForTruncatedBubble: This color is for the background color in case that the bubbles are being truncated because of the space in the screen.
 - fontForBubbleTitles: If you want to use another font you can pass it here for the bubble titles.
 - colorForBubbleBorders: If you have for example a black background below the collectionView you should pass UIColor.black for achieving a good layout.
 - colorForBubbleTitles: This is the color of the bubble titles.
+- maxCharactersForBubbleTitles: This is the max lenght of characters for every bubble title.

 So you can create a layoutConfigurator like this: